EsriPS/arcgis-assistant-feedback/website/docs/common-workflows.md

 * Copy a story while preserving its unpublished changes [VERIFY THIS]
 * Copy several stories at once
 * Copy a story plus other content items at the same time
+* Copy a story from an Enterprise portal to an Online organization

 ### What parts of the story get copied?
 Everything stored in the StoryMap item gets copied.
 This includes all the _text, uploaded images, videos, and audio, express maps, and settings_.